-Iceland is well known for its stark, rugged, and treeless landscapes with glaciers and black sand beaches.
-But in June and July—and even later the further north you go—Iceland reveals its colorful side.
+Iceland is renowned for its stark landscapes of rugged, treeless plains, glaciers, and black sand beaches.
+But in June and July—and even later the further north you go—Iceland unveils a more colorful side.

-Lupine (Lúpína in Icelandic, and sounds like loo-peen-nah) takes hold and blooms spectacularly in the seemingly inhospitable and desolate volcanic soils.
-Across black beaches and up the rocky mountainsides, the lupine looks beautiful as it transitions the landscape in shades of purple, pink, and blue, creating an incredible natural tapestry.
-While the lupine seems as much a part of the Icelandic landscape as wandering sheep and Toyota Land Cruisers with super-sized tires, they, too, are recent imports to this island.
-In this article, we will dig up the lupine's history in Iceland, why it was introduced, and the top three best places to see the lupine bloom in Iceland.
+Lupine (Lúpína in Icelandic, pronounced loo-peen-hah) blooms spectacularly in the seemingly inhospitable volcanic soils.
+These vibrant flowers transform the landscape with shades of purple, pink, and blue, creating an incredible natural tapestry.
+Although lupine appears as quintessential to the Icelandic scenery as wandering sheep and Toyota Land Cruisers with super-sized tires, it is a relatively recent import.
+In this article, we’ll explore the history of lupine in Iceland, why it was introduced, and the top three places to witness this breathtaking bloom.

 History of the Lupine in Iceland